Kostr/UEFI-Lessons/Lessons/Lesson_72/README.md

   gEfiIfrTianoGuid
 ```

 Our final task is to embed new code to the IFR.
-So besides the markers (=labels) we need to add actually new IFR codes to the buffer refernced by the `StartOpCodeHandle`.
+So besides the markers (=labels) we need to add actually new IFR codes to the buffer referenced by the `StartOpCodeHandle`.
 Let's add a VFR `text` element with a help of a `HiiCreateTextOpCode` function:
 ```
 /**
   Create EFI_IFR_TEXT_OP opcode.